asikand/CS400-Fall19/README.md

   key/value pair, such as {string: ‘Hey now’}, that is passed into a Pug template for rendering.

-  A route using the POST method that returns a similar response as b. above but gets its parameter from the request body rather than the URL string.
+  A route using the POST method that returns a similar response as above but gets its parameter from the request body rather than the URL string.
 (To test this from Postman, select POST as the method, then click the Body tab.
 Your input parameter should be an x-www-form-urlencoded